Strictly Come Dancing: Robert Webb withdraws due to ill health

 "I couldn't have wished for a more talented partner or more patient teacher, and it's a measure of Dianne's professionalism and kindness that I was able to get as far as I did."

+Strictly's executive producer Sarah James thanked the pair for the "commitment, creativity and joy they brought to the show".

+She said they were "so sad" but completely understood and supported his decision, adding that everyone on Strictly sent "love and best wishes for his continued recovery".

-Webb and Buswell had performed three dances together, the most recent as Kermit and Miss Piggy in last weekend's Movie Week show.
+Webb and Buswell had performed three dances together, most recently as Kermit and Miss Piggy in last weekend's Movie Week show.

 They danced a quickstep to The Muppet Show theme, from The Muppets Movie, on Saturday night and scored 25 points from the judges.
 Viewers gave them enough votes to avoid the dance off, broadcast on Sunday.